nikopol/Harry-Plotter/readme.md

 harry is a lightweight standalone javascript library to plot data as charts, pies, lines or curves.

-samples can be viewed [here](http://nikopol.github.com/Harry-Plotter/)
+samples can be viewed [here](http://nikopol.github.com/Harry-Plotter/#tab=presets)
-generator can be used [here](http://nikopol.github.com/Harry-Plotter/generator.html)
+a generator, that let's you play with all parameters can be used [here](http://nikopol.github.com/Harry-Plotter/#tab=presets)

 **prerequisite**